samfch/cfdm-rubixml/README.md

-# Code for Data Mining RubixML example code
+# Code for Data Mining video series - RubixML example code
  Rubix ML example Code For Data Mining.
 Used as material for Data Mining Course in Informatics Engineering of Universitas Islam Sultan Agung

 ## Usage